mesosphere/dcos-docs-site/pages/services/spark/2.4.0-2.2.1-3/upgrade/index.md

 ---
 layout: layout.pug
-navigationTitle:
+navigationTitle: Upgrade
-excerpt:
+excerpt: Upgrading DC/OS Apache Spark
 title: Upgrade
 menuWeight: 50
 featureMaturity:
+render: mustache
+model: /services/spark/data.yml
 ---
+The only way currently to upgrade your version of DC/OS {{ model.techName }} is to first uninstall it, then re-install it.

-1. Go to the **Universe** > **Installed** page of the DC/OS GUI.
-Hover over your Spark Service to see the **Uninstall** button, then select it.
+1. Go to the **Universe** > **Installed** page of the DC/OS web interface.
+Hover over your {{ model.techShortName }} Service to see the **Uninstall** button, then select it.

 Alternatively, enter the following from the DC/OS CLI:

-        dcos package uninstall spark
+        dcos package uninstall {{ model.packageName }}

-1. Verify that you no longer see your Spark service on the **Services** page.
+2. Verify that you no longer see your {{ model.techShortName }} service on the **Services** page.
-1. Reinstall Spark.
+3. Reinstall {{ model.techShortName }}.

-        dcos package install spark
+        dcos package install {{ model.packageName }}